Tanmayeers/Projects-/PCB - Projects/ESP32/README.md

 ESP32 Developmental Board
 This repository contains the schematic for a custom ESP32 development board.
 The schematic was created as the first step in designing a fully custom PCB for embedded and IoT applications.
-PCB layout is currently in progress.

 The board is a 4-Layer design